Black Vaudeville

 Black Vaudeville is a term that specifically describes Vaudeville-era African American entertainers and the milieus of dance, music, and theatrical performances they created.
 Spanning the years between the 1880s and early 1930s, these acts not only brought elements and influences unique to American black culture directly to African Americans but ultimately spread them beyond to both white American society and Europe.

-Vaudeville had what were known as "circuits" to keep the show business at the time organized.
-Racism made it difficult for a black performer to be accepted into the white circuits of the day.
-Eventually, black circuits, known colloquially as "chitlin' circuits", emerged to link black performers and entertainment opportunities.
+Vaudeville had what were known as "circuits", venues that booked touring entertainers.
+Racism made it difficult for a black performer to be accepted into the white circuits of the day, though some performers had crossover appeal.
+The Theater Owners Booking Association (TOBA) was created for Black performers to get steady bookings in theaters that served Black audiences.
+Eventually, TOBA was replaced in the 1930s by "chitlin' circuits", which emerged to link black performers and entertainment opportunities.